HoltechHard/Advanced_Topics_DL-CV-NLP_Polytech_2025/README.md

-# Speciality Advanced Topics of DL, CV and NLP
+# Specialized Seminars on Advanced Topics about DL, CV and NLP

 ### Main Goals of Course